StevanPataki99/MacOS-Personal-Setup/README.md

 You'll find a list of all plugins on the Oh My Zsh Wiki.
 Note that adding plugins can cause your shell startup time to increase.

+### Powerlevel10k

+Powerlevel10k is cool plugin/theme for iterm.

+If powerlevel10k dosent work then setup regular theme from section below.

 ### Themes

 Changing theme is as simple as changing a string in your configuration file.
 The default theme is robbyrussell.
 Just change that value to change theme, and don't forget to apply your changes.